davidmmorgan/davidmmorgan.github.io/_teaching/2017-spring-teaching-1.md

 location: "Worcester, MA"
 ---

-Lead an afterschool program, developed by Dr. Kuldell, aimed at providing high school students with the fundamentals of synthetic biology and basic laboratory technique.
+Lead an afterschool program aimed at providing high school students with the fundamentals of synthetic biology and basic laboratory technique.

 Program Founder
 ------